 The actual source clock used for the low speed oscillators is chosen via the corresponding configuration option.
 The frequency of the slow speed or high speed system clock is determined using the HLCLK and CKS2~CKS0 bits in the SMOD register.
 Note that two oscillator selections must be made namely one high speed and one low speed system oscillators.
 It is not possible to choose a no-oscillator selection for either the high or low speed oscillator.

-Note: The LXT oscillator is only available for BS87C16A-3 and BS87D20A-3
+Note: The LXT oscillator is only available for the BS86E16C/BS86D20C device.
 System Clock Configurations

 Internal High Speed RC Oscillator - HIRC